astralfrontier/astralfrontier.org-OLD/source/_posts/attack-from-the-stars.md

-As of 1997, UFO sightings have been increasing steadily, and the Global Alliance's best intelligence shows "something big" coming soon, thanks to an analysis of signals by astronomer  Zane Zaminski.
+As of 1997, UFO sightings have been increasing steadily, and the Global Alliance's best intelligence shows "something big" coming soon, thanks to an analysis of signals by astronomer Zane Zaminski. ^[[The Arrival](http://tvtropes.org/pmwiki/pmwiki.php/Film/TheArrival)]
 In 1998, they invite members of the Blackwood Project, the Project 9 tracking team, selected FBI special agents, and other individuals to join a new organization.
 Their charter remains the same: investigate, contain, or eliminate alien threats.
-This new organization is known as X-COM and will work semi-openly with the government.
+This new organization is known as X-COM and will work semi-openly with the government. ^[[X-COM](http://tvtropes.org/pmwiki/pmwiki.php/VideoGame/XCom)]

 The Hierarchy begins its invasion of Earth with the first of three waves.
 This wave, led by the Gua species, arrives in 1997.
 The Gua don't